Latest News

 The legal requirement to meet the minimum 10% BNG requirement can be met on-site, off-site, by purchasing biodiversity units from a habitat bank or purchasing statutory biodiversity credits from the government (which is a last resort option), or a combination of these approaches.

 The council has produced an approved BNG Guidance for Applicants that explains BNG and the implications for submitting planning applications.
-The Council has also produced Emerging Learning Points which can be accessed here.
+The Council has also produced Emerging Learning Points.
 The emerging learning points will be updated as and when necessary and will be merged into the main guidance when that is updated.

 BNG now applies to major and minor development unless exempted.

 The initial draft guidance document underwent public consultation between February and March 2024.
-The revised draft takes into account comments received and has been formally approved by the Council.
+Revisions of this guidance have accounted for comments received during the original public consultation and has subsequently been formally approved by the Council.

 Applicants for major and minor development are strongly advised to read the guidance before submitting an application.

 The government has also produced guidance to assist those involved in delivering BNG as landowners, applicants, local planning authorities and developers.
-This guidance – which may be updated by the government as and when necessary - can be found here.
+The latest guidance for applicants was updated to reflect the validation checklist, which requires the submission of a BNG statement for applications where the statutory minimum 10% BNG applies.

 To complete the BNG statutory metric, you need to know if the site in question (this may be the development site or the location of any off-site provision, or both) is strategically significant.
 Wyre council has produced an interactive map of sites considered to have HIGH strategic significance based on environmental designations and should be scored accordingly.
 The designations are: